Risso’s Dolphin

 Where They Live

-Risso's dolphins have a cosmopolitan distribution, meaning they can be found worldwide in temperate, subtropical, and tropical oceans and seas from latitudes 64° north to 46° south.
+Risso's dolphins have a cosmopolitan distribution, meaning they can be found worldwide in temperate, subtropical, and tropical oceans and seas from latitudes 64° North to 46° South.
 Their preferred habitats appear to be mid-temperate waters of the continental shelf and slope between 30° and 45° latitude.
-They prefer deeper waters (3,300 feet) with steep bottom topography, but they are known to inhabit shallower coastal areas.
+They prefer areas of deeper waters (3,300 feet) with steep bottom topography, but they are known to inhabit shallow coastal areas as well.

-In the Northern Hemisphere, their range includes the Gulf of Alaska, Gulf of Mexico, Newfoundland, Azores, Norway, Japan, Russia, and Red Sea.
-They are known to inhabit the Mediterranean Sea but are rare in the Black Sea.
-They do not appear to inhabit the Persian Gulf and some other very shallow, enclosed bodies of water.
+In the Northern Hemisphere, their range includes the Gulf of Alaska, Gulf of Mexico, Newfoundland, Azores, Norway, Japan, Russia, and the Red Sea.
+In addition, they are known to inhabit the Mediterranean Sea, are rare in the Black Sea, and do not appear to inhabit the Persian Gulf and some other very shallow, enclosed bodies of water.
 In the Southern Hemisphere, their range includes Argentina, Australia, Chile, South Africa, and New Zealand.

-Little or nothing is known of their migration patterns or movements, but Risso’s dolphins may be affected by movements of spawning squid and oceanographic conditions.
+Little is known of their migration patterns or movements, but Risso’s dolphins may be affected by movements of spawning squid and oceanographic conditions.

 Lifespan & Reproduction

 Risso’s dolphins have an estimated lifespan of at least 35 years.
-We do not know much about their reproduction.
 Individuals become sexually mature when they reach a length of about 8.5 to 9 feet.
 Breeding and calving may occur year-round and the gestation period lasts approximately 13 to 14 months.
 The peak of the breeding and calving season may vary geographically (especially in the North Pacific), with most animal births occurring from summer to fall in Japanese waters and from fall to winter in California waters.
 Newborn calves are usually 3.5 to 5.5 feet in length and weigh about 45 pounds.

 Threats